 Master or Slave.
 Two motor drive boards are required to run your robot.
 They are made as identical boards and configured as a Master Board or a Slave Board by the position of a jumper.
 Connecting the top two jumper pins together configures the board as a Master and connecting the bottom two jumper pins together configures the board as a Slave.

-Note: Three other sets of pins are also fitted on the board for future expansion, but are not presently activated in the PIC software code.
+Note: Three other sets of pins are also fitted on the board, but may not be activated in the PIC software code.

 The block of 2 pins is provided for an additional LED output such as a reversing light.